A plate of freshly-baked cinnamon rolls with ingredients scattered aroundA plate of freshly-baked cinnamon rolls with ingredients scattered around

 While cinnamon is the star spice in cinnamon rolls, other spices can also be used to add depth of flavor.
 Some popular options include nutmeg, allspice, and cardamom.
 The specific spices you use will depend on your personal taste preferences and the flavor profile you are going for.

-See also Caramel vs. chocolate filling for danishes.
+See also Shaping vs. filling for kolaches.

 It’s important to note that the quality of your spices can greatly impact the overall taste of your cinnamon rolls.
 Freshly ground spices will have a stronger and more vibrant flavor compared to pre-ground spices that have been sitting on your shelf for months.
 Consider investing in a spice grinder or purchasing whole spices and grinding them yourself for the best results.